Skip to main content

 Borrowing limits are based on your dependency status and year in school.
 You are considered independent if:

-• you turned 23 before January 1st of the current year (or are at least 24 years old)
+• You turned 23 before January 1st of the current year or you are at least 24 years old)

-• you have dependents other than your children/spouse who live with you and who receive more than half of their support from you
+• You have children or other dependents who live with you and who receive more than half of their support from you (documentation required)

 If any of these statements apply to you, you are considered an independent student.
 Be prepared to provide documentation as proof.